tomzox/trowser/README.md

 # Trowser

-trowser is a browser for large line-oriented text files with color highlighting, written in Tcl/Tk.
+trowser is a browser for large line-oriented text files with color highlighting, written in [Tcl/Tk](http://tcl.tk/).
 It's meant as an alternative to "less".
 Compared to less, trowser adds color highlighting, a persistent search history, graphical bookmarking, separate search result (i.e. filter) windows and flexible skipping of input from pipes to STDIN.
 Trowser has a graphical interface, but is designed to allow browsing via the keyboard at least to the same extent as less.
-Key bindings and the cursor positioning concept are derived from vim.
+Key bindings and the cursor positioning concept are derived mainly from vim.

 Note: in this context "line-oriented" denotes that each line of text is considered a data unit.
 Color highlighting (including search matches)